TailorDev/slides-le-lab/discussion.md

 * You need a neutral, external place to work
 * Prevent features overflow
-* Split a Le Lab session does not work
+* Split a hack session does not work
 * Four sessions per year is a good ratio

 > Open source your work!